enowars/enowars7-service-secureauction/documentation/setup_guide.md

-# Secure Auction - Setup Guide
+# SecureAuction - Setup Guide

 This guide provides step-by-step instructions on how to set up and get started with the Secure Auction application.